 Origin and History

-The unit was raised in southern Finland in 1632 as the Nylands ohh Tavastahus läns ryttare, descended from the Nylands ryttare of 1618.
+The unit, raised in southern Finland in 1632 as the Nylands ohh Tavastahus läns ryttare, descended from the Nylands ryttare of 1618.
 In 1690, it was incorporated into the indelta system.

 During the Great Northern War, the regiment initially served in Livland in 1700 with the Wellingk's Corp.
-From 1702, to the exception of two companies, it formed part of the Swedish Main Army.
-It served under the command of Rehnskiöld during the campaigns of 1705 and 1706.
+From 1702, to the exception of two companies, it formed part of the King's Army.
+It served under the command of Rehnskiöld during the campaigns of 1705-06.
 In July 1709, the regiment surrendered to the Russian Army at Perovolotjna a few days after the disastrous Battle of Poltava.
 Rebuilt with the help of the "fördubblingen" and with the Army of Finland.
 Belonged to the Armfeldt Corps and the march against Trondhjem in 1718.

 In 1721, the unit was transformed into a dragoon regiment.
 It counted 8 companies for a total of 1,000 men.

 During the Seven Years' War, the regiment was under the command of: